dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

 - https://github.com/esmero/archipelago-deployment-live/blob/1.5.0/deploy/ec2-docker/docker-compose-aws-s3-arm64.yml
 - https://github.com/esmero/archipelago-deployment-live/blob/1.5.0/deploy/ec2-docker/docker-compose-aws-s3.yml

 And selectively copy images/enviromentals into your production `docker-compose.yml` file.
-Please also read and use [General Installation guide for 1.5.0](../README.md) to ensure you are using the right and new .env.
+Please also read and use [General Installation guide for 1.5.0](../README.md) to ensure you are using the right, and new, `.env` enviromentals.
 Basically have it at hand to validate all your changes.

 **Special NOTE:** Solr 9.8 uses `Modules` instead of libraries and also uses a different Solr OCR Highlight version, which can be seen [here](https://github.com/esmero/archipelago-deployment-live/tree/1.5.0/data_storage/solrlib).
 We have a separte guide (longer/more extensive) for [upgrading Solr](search_solr_index9dot2to9dot8.md).
 You can either start with it or leave it to the end.
 Up to you